 - Identifies the quality of service (QoS) policies and Performance Service Level policies (PSLs) that are applied to your volumes and LUNs. - Clearly identifies the cluster component that is in contention. - Identifies workloads that are overusing cluster components and the workloads whose performance is impacted by the increased activity.

 Unified Manager interfaces used to manage storage system performance

-These sections contain information about the two user interfaces that Active IQ Unified Manager provides for troubleshooting data storage capacity, availability, and protection issues.
-The two UIs are the Unified Manager web UI and the maintenance console.
+There are two user interfaces that Active IQ Unified Manager provides for monitoring and troubleshooting data storage performance issues: the web user interface and the maintenance console.